The Lamanite Mark

 Rodney Turner

-Rodney Turner, “The Lamanite Mark,” in Second Nephi, The Doctrinal Structure, ed.
+Rodney Turner, “The Lamanite Mark,” in The Book of Mormon: Second Nephi, The Doctrinal Structure, ed.
 Monte S. Nyman and Charles D. Tate Jr. (Provo, UT: Religious Studies Center, Brigham Young University, 1989), 133–57.

 Desiring to inform and not offend, may I preface my remarks by acknowledging that in this day of ultrasensitivity to anything that smacks of racism, the idea that God might be color conscious, or that one’s pigmentation is an evidence of divine displeasure is understandably offensive to most people.
 Why there are different races making up the manifestly imperfect human family is known only to an all-wise God.
 But there are reasons; where the Lord is concerned, nothing happens by chance.